cybozu-go/coil/docs/design.md

 ### AddressBlock

 **The owner reference of an `AddressBlock` is set to the `AddressPool`** from which the block was allocated.
-Therefore, when the owning `AddressPool` is deleted, all `AddressBlocks` from the pool is garbage collected automatically by Kubernetes.
+Therefore, when the deletion of the owning `AddressPool` is directed, all `AddressBlocks` from the pool is garbage collected automatically by Kubernetes.

 That said, an `AddressBlock` should not be deleted until there are no more Pods with an address in the block.
 For this purpose, Coil adds a finalizer to each `AddressBlock`.  **`coild` checks the usage of addresses in the block**, and once there are no more Pods using the addresses, it removes the finalizer to delete the `AddressBlock`.